 Research

 Some questions have intuitive answers.
 For example, if a highly accurate test indicates that you are positive for a health condition, are you probably positive?
 Your first impulse might be “Of course!”
-But you may step back and reflect on the intuition: “How rare is this condition?”
+But you may step back and reflect on that intuition: “How rare is this condition?”
 This reflection can either change or confirm their initial impulse.
 “Upon reflection, the condition is rare.
 So my test result is probably a false positive, despite the test’s accuracy.”
-This notion of reflection is rife in cognitive science (Byrd 2021) and in everyday decisions (Byrd 2022).
+This notion of reflection is rife in cognitive science (Byrd 2021) and in everyday decisions (Byrd 2022, Figure 1 below).

 The visual algorithm of bounded reflection.